Dextromethorphan/bupropion: Interactions

 Bupropion may lower the seizure threshold.
 Therefore, caution is advised when combining Auvelity (which contains bupropion) with other medications that also lower the seizure threshold, such as alcohol, tramadol, clozapine, and CNS stimulants like amphetamine, cocaine, and methylphenidate.

-Dextromethorphan (a component of Auvelity) increases serotonin; this can lead to a life threatening complication known as serotonin syndrome (especially serotonergic drugs are combined).
+Dextromethorphan (a component of Auvelity) increases serotonin; this can lead to a life threatening complication known as serotonin syndrome (especially when serotonergic drugs are combined).
 Therefore, caution should be used when combining dextromethorphan with other drugs that increase serotonin.
 Certain drugs that increase serotonin include CNS stimulants like amphetamine and cocaine, selective serotonin reuptake inhibitors, and triptans.

 Bupropion (a component of Auvelity) may increase blood pressure and lead to hypertension.
 Therefore, combining Auvelity with other drugs that increase blood pressure may result in hypertension.
 Some examples of drugs that increase blood pressure are stimulants like cocaine, amphetamine, caffeine, methylphenidate, and pseudoephedrine, monoamine oxidase inhibitors, and certain NSAIDs like ibuprofen.

 Because Auvelity is a CYP2D6 inhibitor, it can increase the plasma concentrations of drugs metabolized by this enzyme.
 Examples of such drugs are risperidone, aripiprazole, codeine, metoprolol, and tamoxifen.